vanus-labs/docs/user-manual/how-to/produce-events.md

 # Produce Events

-This document will guide you through the process of sending events from your specific application to Vanus.
+This document will guide you through the process of sending events from your application to Vanus.